-Instant Pot turkey chili is an easy, one pot chili recipe that's hearty and perfectly balanced with spice.
-Two unexpected ingredients help give this healthy turkey chili a ton of richness.
-It's done in 15 minutes of pressure cook time.
+Instant Pot turkey chili is an easy, one pot chili recipe that's hearty and balanced with spice.
+Two unexpected ingredients help give this healthy turkey chili a ton of richness, with the flavors melding perfectly in just 15 minutes of pressure cook time.

-The first time I experimented with making my turkey chili in the Instant Pot, it was two minutes into the pressure cook time when I heard the distinct sound of the float valve dropping.
-That's a bad sound to hear with thirteen minutes of cooking to go.
+The first time I made turkey chili in the Instant Pot, I heard the distinct sound of the float valve dropping two minutes into the pressure cook time.
+That's a bad sound to hear with thirteen minutes to go.

 Clearly my recipe needed structural help before being ready for the big time, which I was glad to do.
 And here it is!
 With the added bonus of the Instant Pot functioning correctly this time.

-Read on to see what tips are *super* important when cooking with tomato-based liquids and thick mixtures.
+Read on to see what tips are super important when cooking with tomato-based liquids and thick mixtures in the Instant Pot.

 Recipe Ingredients

-- Broth: Beef broth is my pick for a "meatier" flavor, but chicken broth works just as well.
+- Broth: Beef broth is my pick for a meatier flavor, but chicken broth works just as well.
+(I use bouillon paste so you just see the water in the picture above).

 Step-by-Step Instructions